 Brown's Master of Arts in Teaching program is a one–year program that aims to prepare critical, impactful and reflexive secondary teachers who demonstrate excellence in both their academic discipline and the multifaceted field of education.

-Both inside and outside the classroom, MAT students receive preparation for secondary-school teaching careers (grades 7-12) in English, mathematics, social studies, and science (biology, chemistry, or engineering/physics).
+MAT candidates receive preparation for secondary-school teaching careers (grades 7-12) in English, mathematics, social studies, and science (biology, chemistry, or engineering/physics) both inside and outside the classroom.
 Our program is a unique blend of outstanding university and residency-based teacher education that prepares students for urban contexts.
-MAT students learn within a particular school context while developing an understanding of the larger landscape of education -- including how to make positive change.
+MAT students learn within a particular school context while developing an understanding of the larger landscape of education – including how to make positive change.

-Applicants don’t need to have prior teaching experience or coursework in education, although prior work with children or adolescents is expected.
-Once applicants have applied, selected applicants will be invited to interview in-person, online, or over the phone with the appropriate faculty.
-See below for specific program requirements.
-Prospective applicants with questions about their coursework or academic background are urged to contact the appropriate faculty member in their content area: Laura Snyder for English, Indira Gil for math, Diane Silva Pimentel for science, and John Palella for social studies.
+Applicants should have a Bachelor's Degree with a major in their chosen discipline or have substantial study in related areas.
+Please see our website for more information.
+We urge prospective applicants with questions about their coursework or academic background to contact the appropriate faculty member in their content area: Laura Snyder for English, Indira Gil for math, Diane Silva Pimentel for science, and John Palella for social studies.

 If you have any questions regarding the application process for this program, please email email@example.com.